zentity-io/zentity-io.github.io/docs/rest-apis/resolution-api.md

 **Tips:**

-- If you only need to search a few indices, name them in the `filter_indices` parameter to prevent the job from searching each index in the entity model at each hop.
+- If you only need to search a few indices, name them in the `scope.indices` parameter to prevent the job from searching each index in the entity model at each hop.
 - Beware if your data is ***transactional*** or has ***many duplicates***.
 You might need to lower the values of `max_hops` and `max_docs_per_query` if your jobs are timing out.